— Topics —

 meat,fat,oil

 My theory is that carbohydrates are only an indirect cause of weight gain making it easier to induce intestinal starvation.
-The point is only that we should consume more indigestible foods, slowing down the digestion process and suppressing hunger.
+The point is only that we should consume more indigestible foods, which slow down the digestion process and suppress hunger.
 So, while carbohydrates are not necessarily bad, I believe that cutting the amount of carbohydrates in the diet will be more effective.

 Of course, it is possible that reducing glucose, which provides immediate energy, may speed up weight loss in the short term.